RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 for the $\MOM$ scheme and

 for the $\SMOM$ scheme.
 The anomalous dimension of the tensor operator in the $\MSbar$ scheme, $\gamma_T^\MSbar$, has been calculated up to four loops in Landau gauge~\cite{Baikov:2006ai}.
-Then we obtain the results of $Z_T^\MSbar/Z_V$ at 2\,GeV from the intermediate schemes, which are plotted in Fig.~(\ref{fig:Zt_momentum}).
+Then we obtain the results of $Z_T^\MSbar/Z_V$ at 2\,GeV from the intermediate schemes.
+Similar to other cases, we plot in Fig.~\ref{fig:Zt_momentum} the results in the $\MOM$ scheme (yellow data), in the $\MSbar$ scheme at $\mu=p$ (green data) and at 2\,GeV (blue data).
 We use the following expression to fit the lattice data from the intermediate $\MOM$ scheme,

 and the following expressions

 to fit the results from the $\SMOM$ scheme, which is similar to what we did in the analysis of other renormalization constants.
 Such a pole effect also has been observed in another calculation~\cite{Hasan:2019noy}.
 The fit results with different fit ansatzes and fit regions are shown in Table~\ref{tab:zt_ap_dep}.